Tiberriver256/azdo-process-export/.github/instructions/dev_workflow.instructions.md

   - **Your Approach**: Focus on speed and functionality over perfection
   - **Task Generation**: Create tasks that emphasize "get it working" over "get it perfect"
   - **Complexity Level**: Lower complexity, fewer subtasks, more direct implementation paths
-  - **Research Prompts**: Include context like "This is a prototype - prioritize speed and basic functionality over optimization"
   - **Example Prompt Addition**: _"Since this is for the MVP, I'll focus on tasks that get core functionality working quickly rather than over-engineering."_

 - **Production/Mature Tags** (`v1.0+`, `production`, `stable`):
   - **Your Approach**: Emphasize robustness, testing, and maintainability
   - **Task Generation**: Include comprehensive error handling, testing, documentation, and optimization
   - **Complexity Level**: Higher complexity, more detailed subtasks, thorough implementation paths
-  - **Research Prompts**: Include context like "This is for production - prioritize reliability, performance, and maintainability"
   - **Example Prompt Addition**: _"Since this is for production, I'll ensure tasks include proper error handling, testing, and documentation."_

 ### Advanced Workflow (Tag-Based & PRD-Driven)